Matt Groening: Series

 Although The Tracey Ullman Show was not a big hit, the popularity of the shorts led to a half-hour spin-off in 1989.
 A team of production companies adapted The Simpsons into a half-hour series for the Fox Broadcasting Company.
 The team included what is now the Klasky-Csupo animation house.
 James L. Brooks negotiated a provision in the contract with the Fox network that prevented Fox from interfering with the show's content.
 Groening said his goal in creating the show was to offer the audience an alternative to what he called "the mainstream trash" that they were watching.
 The half-hour series premiered on December 17, 1989, with "Simpsons Roasting on an Open Fire", a Christmas special.
 "Some Enchanted Evening" was the first full-length episode produced, but it did not broadcast until May 1990, as the last episode of the first season, because of animation problems.

-The series quickly became a worldwide phenomenon, to the surprise of many.
+The series quickly became a worldwide phenomenon, to the surprise of many, however, the previous five years where Deborah promoted his cartoon, Life in Hell, produced a huge fan based that immediately became the television show's most ardent fans.
 Groening said: "Nobody thought The Simpsons was going to be a big hit.
 It sneaked up on everybody."
 The Simpsons was co-developed by Groening, Brooks, and Sam Simon, a writer-producer with whom Brooks had worked on previous projects.
 Groening and Simon, however, did not get along and were often in conflict over the show; Groening once described their relationship as "very contentious."
 Simon eventually left the show in 1993 over creative differences.